 The main road, Skyline Drive, meanders 105 miles through the park.
-Along the way there are 75 pull offs, where visitors can enjoy views of the Shenandoah Valley on one side and rolling hills and grasslands on the other.
+Along the way, there are 75 pull-offs, where visitors can enjoy views of the Shenandoah Valley on one side and rolling hills and grasslands on the other.

 Shenandoah National Park has abundant wildlife including white-tailed deer, black bears, and wild turkeys so visitors need to be prepared when heading off to explore.
 Grab a map at the entrance and explore these favorite trails: Blackrock Summit, Doyles River Falls (featuring two waterfalls), or Hawksbill Mountain.
-Don’t miss Skyland Resort, a historical lodge with delicious farm to table dining and spectacular sunset views.
+Don’t miss Skyland Resort, a historic lodge with delicious farm to table dining and spectacular sunset views.